 The original 1998 CDC-Kaiser Permanente Adverse Childhood Experiences (ACE) Study was the first to examine the link between ACEs and physical and mental health outcomes.
 Findings showed that the more ACEs a child experienced, the greater the risk of chronic health conditions, anxiety disorders, low life potential, and even early death.

 Subsequent studies have backed the original ACE research and have found that, because the central nervous system closely interacts with the body’s immune, hormone, and clotting systems, adverse experiences in a child’s life, especially repeated ones, can change how the organ systems function later on.
 This process is known as “biological embedding” and could take years or even decades before symptoms start to show.

 ACEs in Rural America

-A 2015 HRSA report found that rural children are more likely than urban children to experience certain kinds of adversity.
+A 2015 HRSA report (no longer available online) found that rural children are more likely than urban children to experience certain kinds of adversity.
 This and other research prompted the Maine Rural Health Research Center to go a step further to find out how ACEs have affected rural and urban adults.
 Dr. Jean Talbot was lead researcher for the Center’s Adverse Childhood Experiences in Rural and Urban Contexts study that was released in 2016.

 Using the most recent available data from the Behavioral Risk Factor Surveillance System Assessment (BRFSS), Talbot and her team found that, while the prevalence of ACEs was comparable in rural and urban adults, over half of rural adults surveyed reported having ACE exposure.
 Among those with any ACE history, about one quarter experienced four or more ACEs.